Some taxes can lower your IRS bill

 If you paid estimated taxes to your state revenue department, don't forget to add those amounts to the state income taxes that were withheld from your paychecks throughout the year.

-Keep an eye on Congress in 2014.
-The option to deduct state and local sales taxes instead of state and local income taxes expired on Dec.
-31, 2013.
+The option to deduct state and local sales taxes instead of state and local income taxes was extended by Congress through the 2014 tax year.
 That option won't be available for taxpayers in future tax-filing seasons unless Congress once again authorizes the deduction.

 Don't go overboard